dolittle/Runtime/Documentation/Concepts/event_store.md

 ---
 An Event Store is a database optimized for storing [Events]({{< ref "events" >}}) in an [Event Sourced]({{< ref "event_sourcing" >}}) system.
 The [Runtime]({{< ref "overview" >}}) manages the connections and structure of the stored data.
 All [Streams]({{< ref "streams" >}}), [Event Handlers & Filters]({{< ref "event_handlers_and_filters" >}}), [Aggregates]({{< ref "aggregates" >}}) and [Event Horizon Subscriptions]({{< ref "event_horizon#subscription" >}}) are being kept track inside the event store.

-The event store is an append-only database.
-Any events saved to it **cannot be changed** or **deleted**.
+Events saved to the event store **cannot be changed** or **deleted**.
 It acts as the record of all events that have happened in the system from the beginning of time.

 Each [Tenant]({{< ref "tenants" >}}) has their own event store database, which is configured in [`resources.json`]({{< ref "docs/reference/runtime/configuration#resourcesjson" >}}).